martinellison/anglican_calendar/README.md

 ecusa = Episcopal Church of the United States of America, hkskh = Anglican Church of Hong Kong.

-### How to cancel these holy days
+### How to cancel these holy days out of your camera

+*Warning: the following appears not to work with Google Calendar, and has not been tested on anything else.
+You are probably better off just deleting the entire test calendar.
+You did load the holy days into a separate test calendar like it says in the previous section, didn't you?*.
 The `data/cals` directory also contains files with names like `cofe-del-2019.ical` (with `del`).
-These should be able to delete the entries created by the previous calendar. *This appears not to work with Google Calendar*.
+These 'should' be able to delete the entries created by the previous calendar.

 ### How to generate the holy days for a new year

 Some technical knowledge required.

-1. At the moment, the programs are only distributed in source code form, so you will need to build the code (see the next section).
+1. At the moment, the programs are only distributed in source code form, so you will need to build the conversioin program from the source code (see the next section).
 In future, there will be pre-built executables for you to download.
 2. Ensure that you have a suitable calendar data file in the format required by this program.
 These can be found in the `data/final` directory.
 If you need a different calendar, see the information